navarrew/strain-comp/docs/COGadd_instructions.md

 ## Setting up the environment for COGadd.py. ##

 This script uses standard Python libraries.
-Setting up a new environment should be simple typing:
+Setting up a new environment should be simple.
+Create it by typing:

+`conda env create -n deepnog python=3.11.5 deepnog`

 ## Files you will need to provide. ##